IMPACTASSETS 50™

 Company Differentiator:

 Our key differentiation is our connection to UNICEF’s programmatic scale, scope and expertise globally including programming in 190 countries and strong government partnerships.
 UNICEF has a unique ability to engage concurrently at multiple levels - global, regional, country and local - supporting collaborative and innovative solutions in a diverse range of national contexts.
-Through this network, in FY21 alone, the Bridge Fund accelerated $93.3M of capital to over 50 countries, across 5 SDGs, driving child outcomes for health, education, safe water, and equity and inclusion against a diverse set of global funders including multi-laterals and government budgets.
+Through this network, in FY23 alone, the Bridge Fund accelerated $48.2M of capital to 5 SDGs and emergency response efforts, driving child outcomes against a diverse set of global funders including multi-laterals and government budgets.
 The Impact Fund has a unique opportunity to drive progress toward the SDGs in partnership with UNICEF.
 We will capitalize on UNICEF’s global networks of foundations, governments and high-net worth individuals, its in-country community engagement and advocacy, and its role as market shaper as the UN’s leading procurement agent for supplies for children.

 Investment Example